config.toml

 For Cosmos SDK-based chains, statesync.trust_period should usually be about 2/3rd of the unbonding period (about 2 weeks) during which they can be financially punished (slashed) for misbehavior.

-If discovery_time is >= 5 seconds, the node will broadcast the “snapshot request” message to its peers and then wait for discovery_time.
-If no snapshot data has been received after that period, the node will retry: it will broadcast the “snapshot request” message again and wait for discovery_time, and so on.
+If max_discovery_time is greater than zero, the node will broadcast the “snapshot request” message to its peers and then wait for 5 sec.
+If no snapshot data has been received after that period, the node will retry: it will broadcast the “snapshot request” message again and wait for 5s, and so on until max_discovery_time is reached, after which the node will switch to blocksync.

 statesync.temp_dir